BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_8__loading_a_background_image_and_adding_soun.md

            os.system('afplay chomp.mp3&')
 ```

-_*note: we are playing the bounce sound when either your turtle or the cabbages bounce of the boundary and the chomp sound when you collide with a cabbage_.
+_\*note: we are playing the bounce sound when either your turtle or the cabbages bounce of the boundary and the chomp sound when you collide with a cabbage_.

-The little ‘&amp;’ after .mp3 tells the computer to play the sound in the background so the game doesn’t stop until the sound finishes, the technical term for this is Asynchronous.
+The little ‘&’ after .mp3 tells the computer to play the sound in the background so the game doesn’t stop until the sound finishes, the technical term for this is Asynchronous.

-###For Windows
+### For Windows

 Step 13.
 You need to inform the Python program to use the audio features of your Windows computer you do this by importing the winsound commands by typing the following at the top of your application:

 ```python
 # Turtle Graphics Game – Space Turtle Chomp
 import turtle